 The advice of the Panel is in addition to the in-depth urban design review conducted by City Wide Urban Design, specialists in urban design within Administration, as part of the application review process.
-Urban design comments from both the Panel and City Wide Urban Design will be received by the planning file manager for inclusion in reports to the applicant, to the Development Authority for decision or for recommendation to Council.
+Urban design comments from both the Panel and City Wide Urban Design will be received by the planning file manager for inclusion in reports to the applicant, to the Development Authority or to Council as appropriate.
 City Wide Urban Design will work in collaboration with the Panel, assisting them in understanding the policy and guideline context of specific applications as requested without directing the Panel's recommendations.
 The effectiveness of the Panel, as an adjunct to internal design review, is in their ability to comment through the lens of current design practice and, in some cases, more broadly than existing policy may allow.
 Any conflicts that arise will be clearly identified and resulting recommendations described in the appropriate reports.

 During the preliminary stages of the CPAG process involvement of the Panel is voluntary, as is the pre-application enquiry process generally.
-However it is strongly recommended to applicants to request early engagement with City Wide Urban Design and the Urban Design Review Panel to support the identification and resolution of urban design issues at the beginning of the design process when they are more easily resolved.
-Appropriate applications will receive review by the Urban Design Review Panel during the development permit phase if not engaged earlier in the process.
+However it is strongly recommended to applicants to request early engagement with City Wide Urban Design and the Panel to support the identification and resolution of urban design issues at the beginning of the design process when they are more easily resolved.
+Appropriate applications will receive review by the Panel during the development permit phase if not engaged earlier in the process.